-Applications that address the core goals may be eligible for up to \$500,000 in U.S. Department of Housing and Community Development Choice Neighborhood Initiative funds for the restoration of the building and development of the public education facility.
+Applications that address the core goals as provided in the Whittier Choice Plan may be eligible for up to \$500,000 in U.S. Department of Housing and Community Development Choice Neighborhood Initiative funds for the restoration of the building and development of the public education facility.

-Because the Choice Neighborhood Initiative funds must be spent within the Grant Implementation period, the restoration and reuse of the Nawn Factory must be completed no later than August 1, 2023.
+Because the Whittier Choice Plan funds must be spent within the Grant Implementation period, the building must be completed and cultural and historic programming implemented no later than August 1, 2023.